MS, LPC, CPCS, NCC, CCH, CDBT

 Owner, Clinical Director, Therapist, Group Leader, Workshop Facilitator

-Clerissa Cooper is a Licensed Professional Counselor, Nationally Certified Counselor, and Certified Clinical Hypnotherapist, and Certified Dialectical Behavior Therapist who provides individual, group, and family-centered counseling for late adolescents and adults.
-Clerissa received a B.A. in English Literature, Psychology, and Creative Writing and a M.S. in Clinical Mental Health Counseling from Mercer University and has provided therapy in private practice, residential, day treatment, and intensive outpatient settings.
+Clerissa Cooper is a Licensed Professional Counselor, Nationally Certified Counselor, Certified Clinical Hypnotherapist, and Certified Dialectical Behavior Therapist who provides individual, group, and family-centered counseling for teens and adults.
+Clerissa received a B.A. in English Literature, Psychology, and Creative Writing and a M.S. in Clinical Mental Health Counseling from Mercer University and has provided therapy in private practice, outpatient, residential, day treatment/partial hospitalization, and intensive outpatient settings.

-Clerissa specializes in helping individuals and their families overcome the difficulties associated with mood disorders (e.g., Major Depression and Bipolar), anxiety disorders including Obsessive-Compulsive Spectrum Disorders, personality disorders (i.e., Borderline, Histrionic, Dependent, Avoidant, and Obsessive-Compulsive Personality Disorders), and issues associated with trauma, anger, and relationships primarily utilizing mindfulness, cognitive, behavioral, exposure, hypnotherapy, and interpersonal approaches.
-Clerissa has received specialized and extensive training in both Dialectical Behavior Therapy from Behavioral Tech.
+Clerissa specializes in helping individuals and their families overcome the difficulties associated with mood disorders (e.g., Major Depression and Bipolar), anxiety disorders including Obsessive-Compulsive Spectrum Disorders, personality disorders (i.e., Borderline, Histrionic, Dependent, Avoidant, and Obsessive-Compulsive Personality Disorders), and issues associated with adoption, trauma, anger, and relationships primarily utilizing mindfulness, cognitive, behavioral, exposure, hypnotherapy, interpersonal, and somatic approaches.
+Clerissa has received specialized and extensive training in Dialectical Behavior Therapy from Behavioral Tech.
 Clerissa has expanded her knowledge and skills to include specialized training from Behavior Therapy Training Institute (BTTI) in utilizing Exposure and Response Prevention to treat Obsessive Compulsive Disorder and related disorders.
 Clerissa is currently working toward certification in Somatic Experiencing, a holistic body-based approach to resolving trauma, from the Somatic Experiencing Trauma Institute (SETI).

-Clerissa also provides consultation and continuing education trainings to assist other mental health clinicians and members of the community better understand Borderline Personality Disorder, Dialectical Behavior Therapy, and clinical hypnotherapy.
-She regularly provides education for community members participating in the Family Connections program for National Education Alliance for Borderline Personality Disorder (NEA-BPD) and has presents at numerous professional conferences and continuing education trainings including the annual conference for Independent Educational Consultants Association (IECA).
-She assists with facilitation and consultation for the clinical hypnotherapy certification program at the Anxiety and Stress Management Institute in Atlanta, Georgia.
+Clerissa also provides consultation and continuing education workshops to assist other mental health clinicians and members of the community better understand Borderline Personality Disorder, Dialectical Behavior Therapy, and clinical hypnotherapy.
 Clerissa is available to provide specialized training and speaking engagements upon request.